 Check with Booking.com to find today's sale prices on hotel rooms in every arrondissement of Paris.
 Save 20% to 30%… or even more!

-Gorgeous rooms, top-notch service and close to all the best of Paris shopping, museums and monuments, Plaza Athénée pretty much defines luxury.
+Gorgeous rooms, top-notch service and close to all of the best of Paris shopping, museums and monuments, Plaza Athénée pretty much defines luxury.
 And that's confirmed by the hotel's prestigious Palace rating, more luxe than five stars.

 "Unforgettable luxury," a visitor has opined and the Monceau's Palace designation confirms that.
 Designed by Philippe Starck, this 8th Arrondissement hotel is a breath of fresh air compared to the old-fashioned Louis XIV feel of some other luxury hotels.